|

 The shuttle returns from the gondola on the hour – the last shuttle back to the city centre is at 4pm in summer and 3:30pm in winter.

-Book your ticket to the Christchurch gondola and the tram tour in one great value combo here.
+Book your ticket to the Christchurch gondola and the tram in advance here.

 backpacking christchurch